NY clergy sex abuse may be sweeping but legal cases few

 But few criminal cases or lawsuits may come out of the inquiry, whatever its findings.
 New York has some of the nation’s strictest time limits on taking child sex abuse claims to civil or criminal courts.
-A yearslong campaign to extend the timeframe hasn’t passed the Legislature.
+A yearslong campaign to extend the timeframe has stalled in the Legislature.

 And even if it succeeds, at least 375 people who have settled abuse claims through church-run compensation programs waived any right to sue.